This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Roasted Vegetables and Blood Oranges

-- 1 sweet potato, peeled and cubed
+- 1 sweet potato - peeled and cut in chunks

-- 1 pound fingerling or new potatoes, halved lengthwise
+- 1 pound fingerling or new potatoes - halved lengthwise

-- 1 pound brussels sprouts, halved lengthwise
+- 1 pound brussels sprouts - halved lengthwise if large

-- 2 blood oranges, cut in eighths
+- 2 oranges - cut in eighths

-- 1 red onion, cut in wedges
+- 1 red onion - cut in wedges

-- 2 tablespoons olive oil, (to drizzle)
+- 2 tablespoons olive oil - (to drizzle)

 - sea salt and fresh ground pepper

-Sauce
+Pan Sauce

-- 6 roasted garlic cloves, mashed with a fork, (squeezed from their skins)
+- 6 roasted garlic cloves, mashed with a fork - squeezed from their skins

 - juice from the roasted oranges